taielab/awesome-hacking-lists/README.md

 ## CMake

+- [ModernCppStarter](https://github.com/TheLartians/ModernCppStarter) - Kick-start your C++!
+A template for modern C++ projects using CMake, CI, code coverage, clang-format, reproducible dependency management and much more.
 - [PothosSDR](https://github.com/pothosware/PothosSDR) - Pothos SDR windows development environment

 ## CSS

+- [vPrioritizer](https://github.com/varchashva/vPrioritizer) - vPrioritizer enables us to understand the contextualized risk (vPRisk) on asset-vulnerability relationship level across the organization, for teams to make more informed decision about what (vulnerability/ties) they should remediate (or can afford not to) and on which (asset/s)
 - [nemo](https://github.com/hanc00l/nemo) -
 - [owasp-threat-dragon-desktop](https://github.com/mike-goodwin/owasp-threat-dragon-desktop) - An installable desktop variant of OWASP Threat Dragon
 - [frida-boot](https://github.com/leonjza/frida-boot) - Frida Boot 👢- A binary instrumentation workshop, with Frida, for beginners!